blinkorb/resolute/README.md

 });
 ```

+Due to the dev server not currently watching for changes you will need to restart this for changes to take effect.

 This will create one or more API endpoints under `/api/example/`.

 Any functions exported from an `*.api.ts` file will be exposed as an API endpoint.